Nominations Now Closed

 Established in 2018, the ACSP Rising Scholar Award recognizes early-career scholars who demonstrate strong potential for a meritorious impact on planning scholarship.
 The award will be given each year using two alternating categories.
 The two categories are intended to acknowledge differences in emphasis on research across programs, including time allocated for research and resources available to support research.

-This year, 2019, we will consider applicants from Tier One Research Programs.
+For 2020, we will consider applicants from Non-Tier One Research Programs.

 Double-check your school's designation as a tier-one or non-tier-one before submitting your application/nomination.